 Many people who work remotely tend to enjoy caffeinated beverages throughout the day.
 Stocking the kitchen with a few different kinds of coffee and tea, plus a working coffee maker and tea kettle, is sure to delight and impress your guests.
 Plus, coffee and tea tend to be pretty inexpensive, especially if you buy them in bulk.

 Of course, you want workationers to see all that your vacation rental has to offer for them!
 Showcase the different workspaces in your rental and detail any additional amenities that may be valuable to remote workers in your description.
-Overall, make sure that your photos and your listing both reflect the fact that your property is remote work-friendly.
+Overall, make sure that your vacation rental photos and your listing both reflect the fact that your property is remote work-friendly.

-Pay attention to the lighting
+7. Pay Attention to the Lighting

 Light fixtures that make an annoying buzzing sound, as well as lights that are extremely bright, should be replaced with quiet, flexible lighting choices.
 Lamps are always a wise selection.
 Each workspace should have sufficient lighting, and it’s even better if they have access to natural light.
 Positioning workspaces near windows, especially if there’s a lovely view outside, will always be preferred over staring at a wall.

-Workationers love convenience, and self check-in is pretty much synonymous with convenience.
+Workationers love convenience, and self-check-in is pretty much synonymous with convenience.
 This is especially true since remote workers often book longer stays, which means they’ll be going in and out of your vacation rental to run errands or to go out to eat.
 A smart lock or keypad means your guests won’t have to worry about keeping track of a key; all they need to do is memorize a code instead.

 - Create multiple workspaces near windows and power outlets so that your guests can move around throughout the day and maximize their productivity.
 An additional outdoor workspace is also hugely appealing to workationers!